leahfilkin-myob/RefactoringKata/katas/kata-yatzy/kata-yatzy.md

 How much duplication is there in your solution?
 In your test code?

 * Did you write a list of test cases before you started?
 How did you decide what order to implement them in?
 * If you did this as a refactoring kata, discuss the code smells you identified.
-Do you have them in your pro- duction code?
+Do you have them in your production code?